-The WSST provides on-site accident/medical insurance for participants enrolled in activities not covered by worker's compensation.
+WSST provides workforce center site accident/medical insurance for participants enrolled in activities not covered by worker's compensation.

 If the contractor or their employees use motor vehicles in conducting activities under this contract, liability insurance covering bodily injury and property damage must be provided through a commercial insurance policy.
 Such insurance shall provide a minimum coverage of: